BenjaminMartinezMetaU/capstone/README.md

 - [ ]  Express is set up with endpoints to route to, post, and display wiki projects

-- [ ]  Firebase is set up to store wiki information and contribution posts
+- [ ]  Parse is set up to store wiki information and contribution posts

 #### Week 6